PainfulDiodes/BeanPort/README.md

 Binary location: `build/<target>/bin/beanport.uf2`

-uft files can be transferred to Pico with standard BOOTSEL.
+uf2 files can be transferred to Pico with standard BOOTSEL.

 ## Possible future development

 - **STATUS/CONFIG** STATUS is designed to double as a simple command channel for anything beyond byte transfer; STATUS is read-only today.
 - **UM245R-compatible mode** — a drop-in replacement for boards built around the UM245R socket.
-UM245R access is strobed differently, so this would need more thanb one PIO program and therefore its own firmware variant
+UM245R's RD#/WR# are independent, asynchronous strobes rather than one shared enable line, so this would need 2 PIO state machines running a different PIO program
 - **Wi-Fi console** — using Pico W / Pico 2 W hardware
 - **RC2014 bus card** — packaging as a card for the RC2014 backplane
 - **Dedicated bulk-transfer mode** — chunk+ACK handshaking for a future CLI/GUI host client, more robust than fixed-delay pacing
-- **UART passthrough** — would give the target an UART alongside USB
+- **UART passthrough** — would give the target a UART alongside USB

 ## License